Dkusner/Challenge1/README.md

 ## 2. Software
 This assignment was built using the following OS and SW tools:
-* Python xxxx
+* Python 3.6.3 64bits
-* MySQL 3.xxxx
+* MySQL 6.3.10 64bits
-*	IOS – Sierra
+*	IOS – High Sierra 10.13.4
 *	Date from hubspot  -“Engagements overview”

 ## 3. Extracting Data:

 ### 3.1	Pulling Data from Hubspot.
-The file xxxxx.py combines the API and a Python script to extract the engagement data from the url.
+The file 'getEngagements.py' combines the API and a Python script to extract the engagement data from the url.
 The libraries imported are:
+* urllib
+* urllib.request
+* json
 * csv
 * time
-*	xxxxx
+* os

 ## 3.2	Algorithm

-a)	The script xxx.py retrieves the engagement information  from the url,
+a)	'getEngagements.py' retrieves the engagement data from the url,

 b)	 It translates it into a Json file, where a data analysis is conducted.